pennybelle/pbfetch/README.md

 ## 🛠️ Config

 With **pbfetch**, your customization options are practically limitless.
-The configuration process is straightforwardjust edit a simple text file to craft your ideal output.
+The configuration process is straightforward just edit a simple text file to craft your ideal output.
 Using specific keyword tags, you can precisely control what information is displayed and exactly where it appears on your screen.